Authorities ID 8 victims of California railyard shooting - WTMJ

 Sheriff’s spokesman Deputy Russell Davis said he did not know the type of weapon used in the attack.
 Bomb squads searched the rail complex after receiving information about possible explosive devices, he said.

-Members of a union representing Valley Transportation Authority workers were meeting when the shooting began, San Jose Mayor Sam Liccardo said, but it’s not clear it was related to the attack.
+Members of a union representing Valley Transportation Authority workers were meeting when the shooting began, San Jose Mayor Sam Liccardo said, but it’s not clear the meeting was related to the attack.

 When she heard shots, transit authority mechanic Rochelle Hawkins said she dropped her phone.